Revolutionary-Games/Thrive/doc/style_guide.md

   exceptions from broken translations and return the format string un-formatted. `StringUtils` will likely want to be invoked as an extension method on the string (`"example".FormatSafe(...)`).
-If the format string is not user suplied normal `string.Format` is allowed, but should be passed `CultureInfo.CurrentCulture` as the first parameter as we want text shown to the user in the user's selected locale.
+If the format string is not user supplied, normal `string.Format` is allowed, but should be passed `CultureInfo.CurrentCulture` as the first parameter as we want text shown to the user in the user's selected locale.